Glossary

 A key-value store is a type of database that stores data as a collection of key-value pairs, where each key is unique and maps to a specific value.
 It allows for efficient retrieval of values based on their associated keys, commonly used in caching and simple data retrieval scenarios.

-In the case of a keystore network, this is structured as a Merkle Tree.
+In the case of a keystore rollup, this is structured as a Merkle Tree.
 Specifically, an Indexed Merkle Tree, which optimizes for its access purpose.

 Light Node